Meetings

 Voting by seasonal residents

-Where an individual rents a property in the LSB area that is his or her permanent residence, while also spending part of the year away, then that individual(s) would be considered an inhabitant and thus eligible to vote.
+Where an individual rents a property in the LSB area that is their permanent residence, while also spending part of the year away, then that individual(s) would be considered an inhabitant and thus eligible to vote.

 Election meeting

-The election meeting is for the purpose of electing a board for the upcoming LSB fiscal year.
+The Election Meeting is for the purpose of electing a board for a 3-year term.

 Timing

-If both the board and the secretary fail to call the election meeting by September 15, then any 10 inhabitants may call a meeting (NSBA, subsection 19(5)).
+If in an election year, both the board and the Secretary fail to call the Election Meeting before the 15th day of September, any 10 inhabitants may call a meeting in accordance with subsection 19(5).

 Election notice

-Items to consider when setting the date and location for a meeting.
+Items LSBs may wish to consider when setting the date and location for an election meeting

 Voting process

-1. the board, the chair of the board acts as chair of the election meeting (NSBA, subsection 19(3))
+- the board, the Chair of the board acts as Chair of the Election Meeting (NSBA, subsection 19(3)).

-2. the secretary, the secretary will act as chair of the election meeting, even if the chair of the board attends the meeting (NSBA, subsection 19(4))
+- the Secretary, the Secretary will act as Chair of the Election Meeting, even if the Chair of the board attends the meeting (NSBA, subsection 19(4)), or

-3. the inhabitants, the inhabitants may appoint 1 of their number to act as chair of the election meeting who will act as chair even if the chair of the board attends the meeting (NSBA, subsection 19(5))
+- the inhabitants, the inhabitants may appoint 1 of their number to act as Chair of the Election Meeting who will act as Chair even if the Chair of the board attends the meeting (NSBA, subsection 19(5)).

-Voting for the election of board members to the board must be done by secret ballot.
-The board determines all other matters related to all election meetings other than the first election meeting, procedures for which are set out in the regulation establishing the LSB.
+- Voting for the election of members of the board must be done by way of secret ballot.
+For all elections after the first election, the board shall, subject to subsection 19(8), determine all matters relating to the conduct of elections.
 (NSBA, subsections 19(7) and (8)).

 In instances where there is a tie, the LSB can follow its election procedural by-law or other established voting procedure such as Elections Canada or Elections Ontario.

-Items that can be considered when determining the method of voting.
+Items that can be considered when organization and election meeting

-• What supporting documentation will be required to prove eligibility to vote? (such as proof of residency within the proposed area, proof of property ownership within the proposed area, proof of age and Canadian citizenship).
+What supporting documentation will be required to prove eligibility to vote? (ex: proof of residency within the proposed area, proof of property ownership within the proposed area, proof of age and Canadian citizenship)

-• How will voters be registered? (such as sign in sheet).
+how will voters be registered? (ex: sign in sheet)

-• At the end of the vote, the results should be announced and then a motion is passed to destroy the ballots.
+- at the end of the vote, the results should be announced (best practice to name in alphabetical order) and then as best practice a motion should be passed to destroy the ballots.

 Eligibility